|"What the hell are you smiling about?"|

 (Attempted) sexual conquests

-The identity of Hank and Dean's mother remains unknown, although Venture's first bodyguard Myra Brandish has claimed to be their mother in I Know Why the Caged Bird Kills.
+The identity of Hank and Dean's mother remains unknown, although Venture's first bodyguard Myra Brandish claimed to be their mother in I Know Why the Caged Bird Kills, this was proved wrong when Myra Claimed in Momma's Boys that she wanted to birth them (implying that she never gave birth to them in the first place) so that she could finally be their mother.
 It is possible that Hank and Dean have no actual mother; they may have been grown completely in a laboratory.
 Dr. Venture refers to the boys having been through a 'prototype phase' in Are You There God?
 It's Me, Dean, but he may have been referring solely to clone slug development and not their actual creation.
-The fact that Dr. Venture claims to have lost his virginity at 24, may add credence to the theory that Myra Brandish is actually the boys' mother.

 Dr. Venture was seduced by Dr. Girlfriend in Mid-Life Chrysalis as part of a plan hatched by The Monarch, though she continually denies they actually had sex, or else forgets the incident as is convenient.
 He was also the target of Sally Impossible's misguided attempt to escape the suffocating grasp of her husband Richard Impossible (Ice Station -- Impossible!) and was subsequently used by Venture in a plot to retrieve a part of an invention of his father's in Twenty Years to Midnight.
 When Sally voices her obsessive desire to run away with him and leave her husband, he rebukes her by secretly fleeing the scene in the X-1, leaving Sally in tears.